 ‘I admire the result and your ability to explain it, but there is something I am not convinced by, about how you have distinguished the target and measured out the anger and grief.
 I’m not clear in reading the book that you justify the public and half suppressed rage you direct at those involved.
 It feels like the rage is bigger than the identified target and therefore something else isn’t being identified – that perhaps stands behind the target – in this sense the question for me is not about whether angry ethnography and writing is justifiable, but about how accurate the investigation and diagnosis are, of the emotional responses of anger, rage and joy.’

 I agree with much of that.
 I wasn’t fully aware of this dimension of the book, even when it came out.
+Of course I knew it was pretty narky, but the full hit takes a while to arrive.

 The book is a living and livid sign of what happens if you consciously expose the psychological bare wires of research, but in trying to do that, you also semi-consciously expose your own attempt to cover some of that exposing, processes that will be at play in all research, at some level.